If an insured commits fraud, the insured will face a claim denial and the prospect of facing criminal charges.

 Use of Private Investigators: Many types of claims involving injury, including long-term disability insurance, auto accident insurance or other forms of insurance might result in an insurance company contending that the severity of injury and extent of disability is being exaggerated.
 When insurance companies have such suspicions, they may use private investigators to gather evidence.
 The private investigator might stake out your home to get photos or video of you engaging in conduct that can be used to challenge the seriousness of your injuries.
 The private investigator might also talk to witnesses, review criminal records, conduct background checks or inspect accident sites.
 If you have an insurance claim based on suffering injury or illness, you should assume you are always subject to surveillance.

-Spy on Social Media Activity: Because many people are now in the habit of sharing many facets of their life on social media websites, these sites have become a valuable source of information for insurance companies.
-If you use Facebook, Instagram, LinkedIn, Twitter or any other social media site, you should presume that the insurance company is monitoring everything you post on the site.
+Spying on Social Media Activity: Because people are now in the habit of sharing many facets of their life on social media platforms, these sites have become a valuable source of information for insurance companies.
+If you use Facebook, Instagram, LinkedIn, Twitter, TikTok or any other social media site, you should presume that the insurance company is monitoring everything you post on the site.
 Insurance investigators might look for information that suggests you are less disabled than you indicated or that you faked damage to your roof to get an insurance settlement.
 Many attorneys advise that individuals with pending insurance claims abstain from any social media activity until their claim is settled.
-Even the private areas of your social media site are not safe because judges are increasingly ordering plaintiffs to provide their login information for their social media site.
+Even the private areas of your social media site are not safe because judges are increasingly ordering plaintiffs to provide their login information for these sites.
 Some judges have even sanctioned plaintiffs for attempting to delete information from their social media site after being ordered to provide the login information.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].